US bank regulators to be grilled by Congress on capital hike plan

 Regulators say stronger cash cushions will make the financial system safer and are especially crucial after three banks failed earlier this year.
 But lenders have attacked the proposal, saying it will hurt lending and the broader U.S. economy.

-"Neither banks nor supervisors can anticipate all emerging risks.
-That is why it is also important to help ensure that our regulatory framework sets a strong baseline for resilience," Barr will tell lawmakers, according to prepared testimony posted by the Senate Banking Committee on Monday.

 As part of their campaign to kill the Basel proposal, banks have been lobbying lawmakers to put pressure on the regulators.
-On Monday, 39 Senate Republicans stepped up the pressure, asking the regulators to scrap the proposal, citing economic harm.
+On Monday, 39 Senate Republicans stepped up the pressure, asking the regulators to scrap the proposal, citing economic harm, and quickly raised the issue again on Tuesday.

+“You have failed to consider how these rules will impact banks and businesses of all sizes, ultimately harming the American people," Senator Mike Rounds, a Republican, told officials.

+"Banks will now spend their time complying with more Washington bureaucratic red tape instead of investing that time or resources into their local communities."

 Analysts and lobbyists will be watching closely on Tuesday to ascertain where more moderate Democrats like Senators Mark Warner of Virginia and Jon Tester of Montana stand on the issue.